numbertheory/ai-curses/README.md

 The `-c` or `--config` flag points to an INI config file so that you can set options without having large amounts of flags or text in your command.
 This flag is only available for `main-chat.py` at the moment.

 This is a sample INI file.
-The `output` option should be a full absolute path to a directory, the actual file name is stored as a UUID for the moment.
+The `output` option should be a full absolute path to a directory, the actual filename will be generated based on the system time and date.

 ```
 [options]
 timeout = 60
 super = "You are an AI chat having a conversation with a human."
 verbose = false
-output = '/home/user/somedir'
+output = /home/user/somedir
 ```

 ### Options